Crisiroid/pixelhu/README.md

-# 🎨 Pixora – Pixel Art Creator
+# 🎨 Pixelhu – Pixel Art Creator

-Pixora is a simple and fun **Android pixel art app** that lets you draw, paint, and save your own pixel masterpieces.
+Pixelhu is a simple and fun **Android pixel art app** that lets you draw, paint, and save your own pixel masterpieces.
 Built as an MVP (Minimum Viable Product), it focuses on creativity and simplicity — no server required.

 ---